Hello there - I'm Gael.

 Qualifications and Training:

-- I completed a Post Graduate Diploma (PGDip) in Counselling from the University of Edinburgh.
+- I completed a Post Graduate Diploma (PGDip) in Counselling from the University of Edinburgh in 2020.

-- I am currently studying towards a Professional Doctorate in Psychotherapy at the University of Edinburgh, where I am researching the process of writing and walking stories of trauma.
+- I am currently studying towards a Professional Doctorate in Psychotherapy at the University of Edinburgh, where I am exploring the process of writing and telling ‘life’ stories.
+I am particularly interested in how we weave (or leave) stories of loss and trauma into, and out of our life narratives.

-- I am passionate about learning and my ongoing professional development, and I am currently engaging with courses on wild therapy and attachment.
+- I am passionate about learning and my ongoing professional development, and I am currently engaging with courses on wild therapy and online counselling.

 - Prior to completing my counsellor training, I worked in strategic student support for 5+ years in Australia.